How to Apply Zero Trust Principles to SSH?

 One such powerful and highly-adopted security solution is Zero Trust Security.

-This article will share how to apply Zero Trust security principles to SSH and ensure robust network security for your organisation.
+This article will share how to apply Zero Trust security principles to SSH and ensure robust network security for your organisation with Zero Trust SSH Access.

 But first, let’s learn more about Zero Trust and SSH.

-The Zero Trust Security framework relies on the principle of “Never Trust, Always Verify” to provide authenticated and authorised access to users to specific network applications and resources.
+The Zero Trust Security framework relies on the “Never Trust, Always Verify” principle to provide authenticated and authorised access to users to specific network applications and resources.

 It’s a perfect solution designed for modern enterprises to combat sophisticated cyber attacks and online threats.
 As work from home trend is the new normal, Zero Trust has been largely adopted by organisations.